crististinga/us_state_game/README.md

 # us_state_game
-A USA state guessing game that uses turtle and pandas.
+A USA state guessing game, made in python, that uses turtle and pandas.